mdp/rotp/README.md

 Some users may enter a code just after has expired.
 By adding 'drift' you can allow for a recently expired token to remain valid.
-_Warning: there are security implications to allowing 'drift'_

 ```ruby
 totp = ROTP::TOTP.new("base32secret3232")